Now Announcing the 2020 CNY Short Film Competition

 The judging is a two-part process:

-After Phase II, four finalists will be announced.
+- After Phase II, four winners will be announced.

 Applicant must complete the following: